harrietrc/loadimpact-docs/jekyll/_v4/test-running/logging-into-cloud-service-from-k6.md

 ---
 layout: classic-docs
 title: Authenticating with cloud service from k6
-description: An overview of authenticating with Load Impact cloud service from k6
+description: An overview of authenticating with LoadImpact cloud service from k6
 categories: [test-running]
 order: 0
 ---